temporalio/documentation/docs-src/cloud-context/saml-how-to-configure-with-azure-ad.md

   - guide-context
 ---

+If you want to use the general Microsoft login mechanism, you don't need to set up SAML with Azure AD.
+Just select **Continue with Microsoft** on the Temporal Cloud sign-in page.

 To use Azure AD as your SAML IdP, create an Azure AD Enterprise application.

 1. Sign in to the [Microsoft Azure AD portal](https://portal.azure.com/).